berbenj/qu2s-1/doc/development cycle.md

 ## Documentation
 - in code (comments)
 - changelog
+- modell actualization
 - software documentation
 	- available features
 	- how to do what
 	- API usage
-	- fit SRS to changes
+	- fit SRS to changes (maybe only in the modell?)
 - static testing (review)
 ## Deployment
 - ask for version